mward-lab/Matthews_TOP2i_cardiotox_2023/README.md

 What's included in this repository:

   •	The **analysis** directory contains R Markdown source files for this workflowr website, including R code used to analyze and generate all figures and tables for the manuscript.

   •	The **data** directory contains original and processed data files used to generate the tables and figures for the manuscript.

   •	The **output** directory stores outputs from data processing and analysis, including R objects used in GO and KEGG pathway analysis.

-You can access the website [here] created.
+You can access the website [here] created using [workflowr].
 The website contains links to the figures of the paper and the associated code and data used to create each figure, including supplemental figures.